sebastianroming/license-report-generator/README.md

 ## Changelog
 #### 2.2.0
+- feat: Added new variable `generatedAt` to use in a template
-- Removed Travis CI, replaced with GitHub Actions (`build` and `publish`)
+- fix: Removed Travis CI, replaced with GitHub Actions (`build` and `publish`)
+- fix: Renamed interfaces and types
+- chore: Replaced `yarn` with `pnpm` as the internal package manager
-- Updated dependencies to latest versions
+- chore: Updated dependencies to latest versions

 #### 2.1.0
 - Added CLI option to use as a global installed npm package